maxreb/Covid19Dashboard/README.md

 # Installation
 This works for Linux and for Windows

-You need: git, .net core 5.0
+You need: git, .net 6.0

 ```
 git clone https://github.com/maxreb/Covid19Dashboard
 git clone https://github.com/maxreb/RKIWebService
-cd Covid19Dashboard
+cd Covid19Dashboard/Covid19Dashboard
-dotnet run --project Covid19Dashboard/Covid19Dashboard.csproj
+dotnet run
 ```
-And then open your Browser and browse to http://localhost:5000
+And then open your Browser and browse to https://localhost:7086/